picosh/docs/posts/file-uploads.md

 toc: true
 ---

-All of our services require users to send us files in order to manage content.
-Read the [How it Works](/how-it-works) for an under-the-hood, technical summary.
+Many of our services ask users to send us files in order to manage their content.
+In order to enable that functionality, we could have asked users to install our own CLI tool and make sure they update on some regular cadence.
+But that places the burden on our users to install our tool.
+Instead, we thought it better to bring our services to developers with tools they already understand and have installed.
+So we enable users to use `rsync`, `scp`, `sftp`, `sshfs`, or even unix pipes to upload their content to us.

 # How do I upload files?